htrajan/ht-drawsteel/Conditions/Dazed.md

 # Dazed

 While you are dazed, you can do only one thing on your turn: use a maneuver, use an action, or take a move action.
-You also can't use triggered actions, free triggered actions, or free maneuvers.
+You also can't use [[Triggered Action|triggered actions]], free [[Triggered Action|triggered actions]], or free maneuvers.